MurhafSousli/ngx-wordpress/README.md

 [Initilizing the library example](/examples/Initilizing WP Service.ts)

-Now the library is initialized, the services `WpModel` and `WpCollection` become ready to use in any component.
+Now the library is initialized, the services `WpModel` and `WpCollection` are ready to use in any component.

 ### Getting a collection of posts

 **METHOD 1:** The component way

 ```
-import {Component, ViewChild} from '@angular/core';
 import {Collection, WpHelper, QueryArgs} from 'ng2-wp-api/ng2-wp-api';

 @Component({